LOSS - What are they?

 LOSS offer an alternative to centralized municipal sewage treatment plants and can serve from 10 to about 370 individual residences, or equivalent flows from schools and churches, campgrounds and recreation vehicle parks, resorts or state park sites, or smaller cities or towns.

 All existing LOSS are required to obtain and renew annual operating permits from the Department of Health.
 Some LOSS were previously regulated and permitted by either the Washington State Department of Ecology or local health jurisdictions.
-The regulatory authority for these LOSS transferred to Health when the revised rule became effective.
+The regulatory authority for these LOSS transferred to us when the revised rule became effective.

 Traditionally, on-site treatment occurs through a septic tank and drainfield, located on or near the property where the sewage is produced.
 Other higher level treatment methods, in combination with a drainfield, are becoming more common, particularly when there is a concern about nutrients such as nitrates in the groundwater or when a drainfield is less able to provide adequate treatment.